What is a Parish Council?

 Fritwell is entitled to 7 councillors.
 In 2019 three were elected without contest.
 They are Polly Foster, Gillian Simmonds and Sheila Ultsch.

 All Councillors have to sign a Declaration of Acceptance of Office and an agreement to abide by the Code of Conduct adopted by the Council to make sure proper standards are maintained.
 It is a requirement that all Councillors should register any financial interests within 28 days of election.
 This includes naming an employer, any property holdings or business interests in the parish as well as membership of other organisations.
 Personal interests in any matter under discussion at a meeting must be declared.

 In order to contact any councillors please in the first instance go via the Clerk to the Parish Council: firstname.lastname@example.org

 Powers and Duties

 Various governments of the day have granted powers to Parish Councils, including the power to raise money through taxation.
 The money raised is called the precept.
 It is the Parish Council’s share of the Council Tax and is collected by Cherwell District Council from every household in Fritwell along with the Council Tax.
-At present the annual precept is £6,500 payable in two instalments.
+At present the annual precept is £6,600 payable in two instalments.
 The amount of the precept is determined by the Parish Council in December following consideration of current and future income and expenditure.
-Details of how the Council manages its finances are contained in the Financial Regulations adopted in 2005.
+Details of how the Council manages its finances are contained in the Financial Regulations adopted in 2005 and reveiwed in 2018.